1926–27 Swiss Cup: Preamble

 The 1920s not only saw a rapid rise in the popularity of top-level football, but also a decade of rapid growth in grassroots football.
 In the interwar period, young men were gripped by a "football fever" that was repeatedly lamented in educational circles.
 In the first post-war season, the football section of the Swiss Football and Athletics Federation (SFAV) had 126 clubs with 20,696 members.
 By the 1930/31 season, this number had risen to 328 clubs with 66,966 members.
-After the end of the first world war, especially during the early 1920's, many new football clubs were formed.
+After the end of the first world war, especially during the early 1920s, many new football clubs were formed.
 By around 1925 at the latest, every larger Swiss town seems to have had a football pitch and its own club.
 Top level organised football also experienced a boom.
 Not only were small clubs being formed, the larger already existing clubs were expanding and growing too.
 Between 1922 and 1930, twelve new football stadiums were built, each with a capacity of over 10,000 spectators.
 However, the hoped-for spectator increases failed to materialise.
 Furthermore, semi- and fully professional football players began to emerge and transfer fees started to become a reality.
 Roughly speaking, the Swiss football movement had tripled in size in about a decade.

 Switzerland also developed one of the first professional leagues in Europe, which contributed to the professionalisation of the sport.
 The clubs were modern and innovative, this put Swiss football on the European stage and during this period, many talented players ashined.
 The golden age of Swiss football was an era of growth, success, and innovation.
 The combination of sporting success and the development of professional structures laid the foundation for the future development of football in Switzerland and made the country one of the most innovative in European football at that time.